 Nipent can cause harmful side effects on your kidneys, liver, lungs, or central nervous system.
 Call your doctor at once if you have symptoms such as: swelling, rapid weight gain, little or no urinating, pink or red urine, severe shortness of breath, wheezing, chest pain, cough, vision problems, numbness, tingling, or burning pain.

-You should not use pentostatin if you are allergic to it.
+You should not use Nipent if you are allergic to it.

 weak immune system (caused by disease or by using certain medicines).

-Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely receiving pentostatin.
+Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely receiving Nipent.

-Pentostatin is injected into a vein through an IV.
+Nipent is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-You may need frequent medical tests at your doctor's office to be sure this medication is not causing harmful effects.
-Your cancer treatments may be delayed based on the results of these tests.
+Nipent can lower your blood cell counts.
+Your blood will need to be tested often.
+Your cancer treatments may be delayed based on the results.
 You may also need to have a bone marrow biopsy.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your pentostatin injection.
+Call your doctor for instructions if you miss an appointment for your Nipent.

 What happens if I overdose?